Pequot War: Causes for war

 Beginning in the early 1630s, a series of contributing factors increased the tensions between English colonists and the nations of southeastern New England.
 Efforts to control fur trade access resulted in a series of escalating incidents and attacks that increased tensions on both sides.
 Political divisions widened between the Pequots and Mohegans as they aligned with different trade sources, the Mohegans with the English colonists and the Pequots with the Dutch colonists.
 The peace ended between the Dutch and Pequots when the Pequots assaulted a tribe of Indians who had tried to trade in the area of Hartford.
 Tensions grew as the Massachusetts Bay Colony became a stronghold for wampum production, which the Narragansetts and Pequots had controlled until the mid-1630s.

 Adding to the tensions, John Stone and seven of his crew were murdered in 1634 by the Niantics, western tributary clients of the Pequots.
 Stone was from the West Indies and had been banished from Boston for malfeasance, including drunkenness, adultery, and piracy.
 He had abducted two Western Niantic men, forcing them to show him the way up the Connecticut River.
-Soon after, his crew and he were attacked and killed by a larger group of Western Niantics.
+Soon after, he and his crew were attacked and killed by a larger group of Western Niantics.
 The initial reactions in Boston varied from indifference to outright joy at Stone's death, but the colonial officials still felt compelled to protest the killing.
 According to the Pequots' later explanations, he was killed in reprisal for the Dutch murdering the principal Pequot sachem Tatobem, and they claimed to be unaware that Stone was English and not Dutch.
 (Contemporaneous accounts claim that the Pequots knew Stone to be English.)
 In the earlier incident, Tatobem had boarded a Dutch vessel to trade.
 Instead of conducting trade, the Dutch abducted him and demanded a substantial amount of ransom for his safe return.
 The Pequots quickly sent bushels of wampum to the Dutch, but received only Tatobem's dead body in return.
 But the colonial officials in Boston did not accept the Pequots' excuses that they had been unaware of Stone's nationality.
 Pequot sachem Sassacus sent the colonists some wampum to atone for the killing, but he refused the colonists' demands that the warriors responsible for Stone's death be turned over to them for trial and punishment.